 If you live in a cold-weather area, you should plant the tree in a container and then bring your tree indoors during the wintertime.
 The best location for an indoor Tahiti lime tree is usually near a sunny south-facing window.

 If you leave your tree outside, string lights around it and cover the tree with a blanket to keep it warm.
-Check out our citrus tree temperature & climate guide for more information.

 So, when is it time to pick your Tahiti limes?